 |Q. Do I need to register for GST?

 A. You must register for GST if you carry out a taxable activity and:

 As soon as any of these things apply to you, you must register for GST within 21 days.

 For more detailed information we suggest you visit the IRD’s website or talk to your accountant

-A. In all cases, this is the client’s responsibility.
+A. In the majority of cases, this is the client’s responsibility.